--School leaders will in turn ask parents to recruit other parents for participation in school events.

--School leaders will ask parents to share information concerning upcoming events with other parents through word of mouth, social media, and social events.
+-School leaders will in turn ask parents to recruit other parents for participation in school events. -School leaders will ask parents to share information concerning upcoming events with other parents through word of mouth, social media, and social events.

-- Q. Describe how the LEA may arrange school meetings at a variety of times, or conduct in-home conferences between teachers or other educators, who work directly with participating children, with parents who are unable to attend such conferences at school, in order to maximize parental involvement and participation. - R. Describe how the LEA may adopt and implement model approaches to improving parental involvement.
+S. Describe how the LEA may arrange school meetings at a variety of times, or conduct in-home conferences between teachers or other educators, who work directly with participating children, with parents who are unable to attend such conferences at school, in order to maximize parental involvement and participation.